julienco03/gymbuddies-flutter/README.md

 ### Home Page

 - Functionality: Displays upcoming and recent training sessions, providing an overview of the user's workout schedule and history.
+- Posibility to start a new training.

 ### Training Plan Page

-- Functionality: Allows users to create and start training plans, offering a structured approach to their workouts.
+- Functionality: Allows users to create training plans, offering a structured approach to their workouts.

 ### Calendar Page